Zalambdalestes: Description

+Biology

 Its diet was probably composed mainly of insects that it hunted in the forest undergrowth using its sharp, interlocking teeth.
-Unlike modern placental mammals, Zalambdalestes had an epipubic bone, meaning it was probably restricted reproductively in the same way as modern monotremes and marsupials.
+A well-preserved series of cervical vertebrae, including the axis, but not the atlas, seem to suggest vermivory.
+Unlike modern placental mammals, Zalambdalestes had an epipubic bone, meaning it was probably restricted reproductively in the same way as modern monotremes and marsupials, though a study on multituberculate reproduction suggests early eutherians could give birth to well-developed young.
+Its unique axis allowed for rapid movements to catch prey.